 Capabilities essential to global citizenship: critical self-examination and examination of one’s own traditions, thinking as a citizen of the world, and exercising a “narrative imagination” that allows one to see the world through the eyes of others.

 the ability to be an intelligent reader of another person's story

 Martha Nussbaum, University of Chicago

 The cohort design is at the heart of the Global Concentration and is what makes it unique.
-Students will be part of a dynamic, student-driven cohort for both years of the program.
-This will allow students to collaborate, developing their skills and delving into a variety of topics.
+Students are part of a dynamic, student-driven cohort for both years of the program.
+This allows students to collaborate, developing their skills and delving into a variety of topics.
 The cohort is designed to be purposeful, reflective, interdisciplinary and collaborative.

 All members of the concentration must leave campus, be it virtually, philosophically, or physically!
 Students will work with a group outside the LFA community in order to not only better understand themselves, but also how to interact with others effectively and purposefully.

 2024 will mark the first Global Capstone class curricular trip, to Costa Rica, during spring break.

 Engagement is a top priority of the concentration.
 Students will explore a variety of topics through the lenses of identity, inquiry, communication, and collaboration.
 Students will find ways to stay connected and strive to form action plans with a purpose.

 In 2023 capstone students reached out to LFA alumni while they worked on their projects, in which they conducted interviews with alumni who are in related fields, and then analyzed the interviews to be used as part of their research in the global issues that their capstone projects tackle.

 The Capstone Celebration takes place in April of the second year of the concentration.
 It is the culmination of two years of dedicated work that is shared within the wider LFA community.
 Students will present their findings, progress, and share their personal growth in a variety of creative and thought-provoking ways!